Four weeks with live classes, daily check-ins and ADDiva support

-Are often diagnosed at midlife or menopause, when hormones go crazy.
+ADHD Women are often diagnosed at midlife or menopause, when hormones go crazy.
 But an ADDiva (pronounced “ay-dee-DEE-va”) can come out of her (disorganized) closet at any age.
-If you suspect you might be a bit ADD-ish, jump in to find out more about ADDivas!

-ADDivas (women with ADHD) are notorious for trying to hide our ADD-ish tendencies (it rarely works by the way), but it’s high time you started celebrating Who You Really Are and living the life you’ve always deserved!
-You can get past the piles and the procrastination with a little help from the ADDiva Network, and emerge as the truly talented, amazing woman you are.
-Because of — not in spite of — your ADD.
+We ADDivas (women with ADHD) are notorious for trying to hide our ADD-ish tendencies (it rarely works by the way), but you can get past the piles and the procrastination with a little help from the ADDiva Network.

-Here in the ADDiva Network you’ll be supported with webinars with top ADHD experts, women’s transformational retreats, weekend intensive workshops and most importantly, connection with other ADHD women, as you move through the Three Big Stages of living with and loving ADHD.
+You’ll be supported with webinars from top ADHD experts, women’s transformational retreats, weekend intensive workshops and most importantly, connection with other ADHD women, as you move through the Three Big Stages of living with and loving ADHD.

-You may have heard of ADHD coaching which helps you move forward in your life, with an accent on accountability and structure (that awful four-letter word!).
-Click HERE for all the details about ADHD coaching (for ADDivas..and men, too!)
+You may have heard of ADHD coaching, which helps you move forward in your life, with an accent on accountability and structure (that awful four-letter word!).
+Click HERE for all the details about ADHD coaching (for ADHD women..and men, too!)